kyrielia/ElasticJack/README.md

 Using
 ===

-To upload a file to AWS, run the following command:
+To upload a file to AWS and to create/update an environment, run the following command:

 ```shovel deploy <yamlFilePath> <deployableFilePath>```